 The Allison transmission control pad is located on the lateral control panel.
-Refer to ALLISON TRANSMISSION in this chapter for operating instructions and more information.
+Refer to "ALLISON TRANSMISSION" on page 66 in this section for operating instructions and more information.

-FIGURE 6: TRANSMISSION CONTROL PAD
+FIGURE 8: TRANSMISSION CONTROL PAD

 MIRROR CONTROLS

 Turn the pointer knob counterclockwise for flat mirror adjustment and clockwise for convex mirror adjustment, then use the pointer knob as a joystick to adjust the selected mirror's viewing angle.
 Adjust the right outside mirror similarly but by using the right side control.